Alumajohn/jjaluma/README.md

 ## 🤓 Projects

 ### Students Satisfaction with Resources in Public Universities - Case TUM
-the link below stands as a testament to the thorough examination of student satisfaction levels concerning the resources provided at Technical University of Mombasa (TUM).
+The link below stands as a testament to the thorough examination of student satisfaction levels concerning the resources provided at Technical University of Mombasa (TUM).
 Through meticulous data collection, rigorous analysis, and comprehensive interpretation, this project has unearthed invaluable insights into the various facets of student experience at TUM.
 [View Project Report](https://docs.google.com/document/d/1aDFS_WsaVovZ1sMw2XxJ6ubN2U9eXkdP/edit?usp=drive_link&ouid=106832665241720292515&rtpof=true&sd=true)

 ### The Evolving Financial Risk of Sports Betting Among Youths in Kenya
 The proposed project below aims to shed light on the burgeoning issue of financial risks associated with sports betting among Kenyan youths.
 Through comprehensive research and analysis, this study intends to explore the multifaceted factors contributing to the escalation of this phenomenon, including socio-economic influences, psychological drivers, and regulatory frameworks.
 [View Project Report](https://docs.google.com/document/d/1fx5VScNpT540RWjKP1v6y3X1U_nRVvBy/edit?usp=drive_link&ouid=106832665241720292515&rtpof=true&sd=true)